exonum/pwbox/README.md

   * `pwhash_scryptsalsa208sha256` for key derivation
   * `secretbox` routines for key-based symmetric encryption

 **Security Notice.** Use this software at your own risk.
-You should think twice before using this (or any other) software to ensure browser-based client-side security; browser environments are notoriously unsecure.
+You should think carefully before using this (or any other) software to ensure browser-based client-side security; browser environments are somewhat unsecure.

 ## Getting Started